Snapshots of Food Industry News

 Speaking at a meeting on milk development and dairy farming the UP Chief Minister, Yogi Adityanath has said that an expansion of the state’s milk brand Parag can bring prosperity to farmers as it will help increase their incomes.
 Amul has already installed more units in UP and this is helping farmers become self-reliant as they get better returns for their produce.
 He was not hesitant in eliciting support from Amul for helping them develop the Parag brand.

 Parag is likely to increase the capacity of its existing plants.
 People are willing to pay more if milk is available from good dairy processing plants.
 This would also spell death for milk adulteration.
 The state is studying the possibility of setting up more processing plants in Gorakhpur and surrounding areas.
 RS Sodhi Managing Director, Amul Dairy acknowledged that UP is the biggest milk producing state of the country and produces double the milk than in Gujarat.
 He also hinted that Amul could provide training and exposure to Parag in all fields including processing and marketing.

-Manpasand Beverages recommends dividend of Rs.1 per share
+Manpasand Beverages recommends a dividend of Rs.1 per share

-Manpasand Beverages Ltd. has reported a 43.85 per cent rise in net profit at Rs.
-72.63 crore for the financial year ended March 2017 as against net profit of Rs.
+Manpasand Beverages Ltd. has reported a 43.85 percent rise in net profit at Rs.
+72.63 crores for the financial year ended March 2017 as against net profit of Rs.
 50.49 crore in the corresponding period last year.
-In the quarter ended March 2017 they have shown an increase of more than 22 percent at Rs.31.33 crore as against a net profit of Rs.25.59 crore in the corresponding period last year.
+In the quarter ended March 2017, they have shown an increase of more than 22 percent at Rs.31.33 crore as against a net profit of Rs.25.59 crore in the corresponding period last year.
 Total income for the FY16-17 was Rs.735.02 crore as compared to Rs.541.14 crore in the previous fiscal.
-The company has recommended a dividend of Rs.1 per share which is 10 per cent on the face value of Rs.10 per share.
+The company has recommended a dividend of Rs.1 per share which is 10 percent on the face value of Rs.10 per share.